mathiasayivor/_/README.md

 ## Status

-:construction: **In Development** :construction:
+:construction:**In Development**:construction:
 _ is currently *extremely early* in the development cycle.
 This app is not even close to functional yet but is being actively developed.
-Please "watch" the project and leave a star to get all updates.
+Please "watch" the project and leave a star to get all updates!